zhengshuai1001/JiKouCompany/README.md

 Do what you love, not what you think you're supposed to do.

 Every moment you live in the past is a moment you waste in the present.

+Develop success from failures.
+Discouragement and failure are two of the surest stepping stones to success.